FAQs

 Do I need insurance?

+This is a ride on public roads with all the associated dangers.
 We do not cover you or any of you property for injury, loss or damage.
 You enter at your own risk!
-Although we have never suffered any losses we do recommend that you obtain your own insurance.
+Although we have never suffered any losses we do recommend that you obtain your own insurance to protect yourself and your property.

 Who organises the Lap?

 The Lap is organised by friends John Bradley and Paul Tibbs.
-It is not operated as a business and we take no payment.
-It is purely organised as fun enjoyable experience to raise money for the East Anglian Air Ambulance.
+All crew on the event donate their time.
+It is not operated as a business and we take no payment, all funds raise go directly to the charity.
+The event is purely organised as a fun enjoyable experience to raise money for the East Anglian Air Ambulance.
 It is however run in a professional manner and we are very proud of our event and the way that it is operated.
 During the Covid pandemic we refunded, in full, every person that had signed up to take part.
-We do not earn any money from running the Lap and we are assisted by some volunteers who kindly donate their time to help make the Lap possible.

 What do I do with my offline cash donations?